FalakR/Scoops-Ahoy---Real-time-food-delivery-system/README.md

 ## Project Overview

-Our team is embarking on an ambitious project to develop a food delivery system that utilizes drone technology for efficient and rapid deliveries.
+Our team has decided to develop a food delivery system that utilizes drone technology for efficient and rapid deliveries.
 We are integrating the Google Maps API to enhance location-based services, making it possible to deliver food orders quickly and accurately using drones.

 ## Demo